cascadiajs/cascadiajs-2022/src/views/content/conference/prep.md

 ## 🔲 Check Your Login

 First, please make sure you can log in to the <a target="_blank" href="/home/dashboard">Conference Dashboard</a>.
-This is where you will RSVP for activities, sign-up for raffles and other things related to the conference.
+This is where you will RSVP for workshops and activities, sign-up for raffles and other things related to the conference.

 All you need is the email address you used when you assigned your conference ticket, magic links via email will handle the rest.